 It takes some effort by authors to anonymize their PDF submissions.
-As the guidelines show, grammar and structure are expected to be different than in previous HST submissions.
+As the guidelines show, grammar and structure are expected to be different than in earlier HST submissions.
 Some examples of re-worked text can be found on Example text for anonymous proposing.
-Take sufficient time to prepare the manuscript, especially if planning to resubmit a proposal from a previous cycle or other submissions.
+Take sufficient time to prepare the manuscript, especially if planning to resubmit a proposal from an earlier cycle or other submissions.

 Proposers should make an effort to describe the past work in the field, and how this proposal will improve, build-upon, or complete that past work.
 Many successful proposals include a discussion of stated-sample goals or statistical completeness and how this proposed work fits into this broader context.
 Similarly, proposals may also discuss the uniqueness of the sample, and goals in comparison to similar work.